eskottova/MaturaProject/README.txt

+Requirements: g++ compiler

 (1) Create an input file

-	(a) Go to the directory where 'input_generator.cpp' is stored (b) Run 'g++ input_generator.cpp -o input_generator' in the terminal (c) Run './input_generator > input.txt' in the terminal Now a file named 'input_generator.cpp' has been created in the directory.
+	(a) Go to the directory where 'input_generator.cpp' is stored (b) Run 'g++ input_generator.cpp -o input_generator' in the terminal (c) Run './input_generator num > input.txt' in the terminal ('num' could be any positive integer)
+	Now a file named 'input.txt' has been created in the directory.

 (2) Create an output file